 The history of early Princeton published by the Princeton Republic in 1869 gives us our first report on the building at 613 West Water Street: “In 1865, the McCormick brothers erected a shoe shop near Green’s elevator, and it has since been used as such.”

-The remodeled building, today home to Skin Love spa, is the oldest frame building in downtown Princeton.
+The remodeled building, home to Skin Love spa and then JL Imagine in 2021, is the oldest frame building in downtown Princeton.

 John McCormick purchased the 20-foot lot on the east side of Lot 23 from Ezra Rosebrook in March 1853 (Deeds, Volume U, Page 393).
 The property passed to Bartholomew and Emma McCormick, then Peter, Frank and James, Agnes and Josephine McCormick, all the way to 1924.